tzrikka/thrippy/README.md

 - [Google](./docs/google/README.md)
   - OAuth 2.0 to act on behalf of a user
   - Static Google Cloud service account key
-  - Gemini with a static API key
+  - Gemini using a static API key
 - [Slack](./docs/slack/README.md)
   - App using a static bot token
   - App using OAuth v2 (regular Slack / GovSlack)